-- Needs to establish trust and feel secure in their relationships to significant others (e.g., parents, siblings, extended family members).
+- Needs a sense of trust and to feel secure in relationships with people who are important to them (e.g., parents, siblings, extended family members).

-- Focuses on themselves as they realize they are a separate person from you.
+- Focuses on themselves as they realize they’re a separate person from you.

 - Needs to learn who they are before they can understand others.

-- Develops fear of strange objects and events, and separation from caregivers.
+- Develops a fear of strange objects, events and being separated from caregivers.

-- Likes to watch and be with other children but can’t play co-operatively yet.
+- Likes to watch and be with other kids but doesn’t play well with other kids (co-operative play) yet.

 - Starts to show concern for others.

-For more information on healthy growth and development, visit Healthy Parents, Healthy Children.
+To learn more about healthy growth and development, visit Healthy Parents, Healthy Children.

-In these early years, your child will need your help to understand their emotions and their bodies.
-Here are a few ways to do this:
+In these early years, your child will need your help understanding their emotions and their bodies.
+Here are a few ways to do this.

-- Provide your toddler with lots of opportunities to play with other children their own age.
-Your child might not get along with others right away —they will learn this with time, practice and the help of you and others.
-This will help them to form healthy relationships as they grow older.
+- Make sure your child gets to play with other children their own age often.
+Your child might not get along with others right away—they’ll learn this with time, practice and with help from you and others.
+Being able to play with other children will help them form healthy relationships as they grow older.